History of the hamburger in the United States: 1885: Charlie Nagreen

+1894: Barny's Saloon

+Hamburger expert and "burger scholar" George Motz has cited a Texas newspaper from 1894 as the earliest documented mention of a hamburger to date, which says "Hamburger steak sandwiches every day in the week at Barny's Saloon, Moulton."

-Louis' Lunch 1895
+1895: Louis' Lunch

 The Library of Congress credits Danish immigrant Louis Lassen of Louis' Lunch, a small lunch wagon in New Haven, Connecticut, with selling the first hamburger and steak sandwich in the U.S. in 1895.

 Hamburger bun

 The hamburger bun was invented in 1916 by a fry cook named Walter Anderson, who co-founded White Castle in 1921.

 U.S. hamburger restaurants

 The following restaurants have either played a part in the creation of the hamburger sandwich, developed a unique cooking method, or were the first to sell them nationwide: